 The Group has formulated a Complaint/Accident Handling Procedure in accordance to the ISO 9001, ISO 45001 and ISO 14001 to ensure that any complaints and comments to the Group are effectively handled.
 The persons in charge of the procedure are responsible to handle any complaints and accidents.
 After receiving a complaint, the Group will first communicate with the complainant to collect the relevant information and evidence to investigate the complaint or the accident and set the time limit for the reply at the same time.
 After the investigation, we will inform the complainant of the result of our investigation and carry out corrective actions if any problems are found.
-No significant complaint cases have been reported during the Reporting Period.
+For our short videos and animation production businesses in PRC, it is crucial to handle any complaints or accidents with care and professionalism.
+Upon receiving a complaint or becoming aware of an accident, the Group should promptly acknowledge the issue and initiate an investigation.
+Gathering all relevant information, including details of the incident and involved parties, is essential.
+Open communication with the affected parties is maintained throughout the process, providing updates on the investigation and offering support.
+Based on the findings, the Group takes appropriate corrective actions, such as revising processes, implementing safety measures, or providing additional training.
+If the complaint is valid, the company strives to resolve the issue and offer compensation as necessary.
+Transparency is upheld, ensuring the affected parties are kept informed.
+Documentation of the incident is maintained for future reference and legal purposes.
+Furthermore, there is no significant complaint cases have been reported during the Reporting Period.